niekky/ESP32-Autonomous-car/README.md

 We don't think using 2s lipo battery for everything is a good idea because that will make ESP32 reboot itself due to current drop caused by motor and servo.

 ### V/Steering mechanism
 Ackerman steering mechanism is used as a way to make a car as realistic as possible.

-And another obvious reason is that the contest makes us do that.
+In this case, our servo range is from 0 to 110 out of 180, otherwise the servo will be stuck and damaged.

 <p align="center">
   <img src="https://i.imgur.com/GE1Bgo7.png" width="700">